At first or all the time anyway…

-I don’t care if it’s fitness, being a better lawyer, becoming a better doctor, or being a better parent, we all need mentors or coaches to help model our behavior in better ways.
+I don’t care if it’s fitness, being a better manager, becoming a better employee, or being a better parent, we all need mentors or coaches to help model our behavior in better ways.

 Don’t Start At Home

 I didn’t.
-I started in my high school gym with my basketball coach and/or physical education teacher.
+I started in my high school gym with my basketball coach.

 That doesn’t make me biased either.

-I’ll be honest, now I train on my own frequently, and yes sometimes I work out at home too.
+I’ll be honest, these days I often train on my own and yes sometimes I work out at home.